Wall St. flat as banks, Amgen weigh; Adobe rallies

 The S&P 500's financial sector .SPSY posted its first back-to-back weekly decline since September.

 Tiffany (TIF.N) touched a 19-month high of $94 after higher-than-expected quarterly results.
-Shares of the high-end jeweler closed up 2.7 percent at $92.42.
+Shares of the high-end jeweller closed up 2.7 percent at $92.42.

 About 9.68 billion shares changed hands in U.S. exchanges, compared with the 7.1 billion daily average over the last 20 sessions.

-Advancing issues outnumbered declining ones on the NYSE by a 1.51-to-1 ratio; on Nasdaq, a 1.43-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.51-to-1 ratio; on Nasdaq, a 1.43-to-1 ratio favoured advancers.

 The S&P 500 posted 64 new 52-week highs and three new lows; the Nasdaq Composite recorded 175 new highs and 58 new lows.